Funding of science: Trends

-In endogenous growth theories R&D contributes to economic growth.
-Therefore, countries have strong incentives to maintain investments in R&D.
+In endogenous growth theory, R&D investments contribute to the country's increase in economic growth.
+Therefore, countries have strong incentives to maintain R&D investments.

 By country

 Different countries spend vastly different amounts on research, in both absolute and relative terms.
-For instance, South Korea and Israel spend more than 4% of their GDP while many less developed countries spend less than 1%.
-In developed economies, GERD is financed mainly by the business sector, whereas the government and the university sector dominates in less-developed economies.
-In some countries, funding from the Rest of the World makes up 20-30% of total GERD, probably due to FDI and foreign aid, but only in Mali it is the main source of fund.
-Private non-profit is not the main source of fund in any countries, but it reaches 10% of total GERD in Columbia and Honduras.
+For instance, South Korea and Israel dedicate more than 4% of their national GDP to research and development, while numerous less developed countries allocate less than 1% of their national GDP to R&D. In developed economies, GERD is financed mainly by the business sector, whereas the government and the university sector dominate in less-developed economies.
+In some countries, funding from the major part of the international community represents up to 20-30% of total GERD, which is likely due to FDI and foreign aid; however, only in the case of Mali it is the main source of funding.
+Private non-profit is not the main source of funds in any country, but it reaches 10% of total GERD in Colombia and Honduras.

 When comparing annual GERD and GDP Growth, it can be seen that countries with lower GERD are often growing faster.
 However, as most of these countries are developing, their growth is probably driven by other factors of production.
-On the other hand, developed countries who have higher GERD also produce positive growth rates.
+On the other hand, developed countries with a higher share of GERD are usually also the ones that produce positive growth rates.
 GERD in these countries has a more substantial contribution to growth rate.